 ‘We need to take the focus away from how food makes us look and concentrate on how what we eat makes us FEEL.’

 To be this revolutionary in your food choices really isn’t for the faint hearted, it takes bravery to come back into your body and ask it what it really wants – it means you may need to spend some time debating with that part of yourself that has decided to see food as the enemy at worst and at best, that thing that gives you amazing pins.
 I’ll be honest with you, you won’t get it right all the time, but as you start to notice the associations between what you eat and how you feel and the need to be a size 8 will seem less important somehow.
 You will also notice much less stress when it comes to deciding what to eat.
 Trust yourself, go with it.
 It may take a little time to work out what’s best for you but enjoy the practice and whatever you decide to eat today I hope you do it with presence.

 May your life be your masterpiece in progress, as ever we are becoming.

-This post was written by Lauran Ware.
-You can discover more about Lauran at Come Healing
+This post was written by Lauran Ware, you can find out more about Lauran at Come Healing.